cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **Demand-responsive taxi**: A special form of [DRT] operated through taxicab providers.

-**Demand-responsive transit (DRT)**: A non-fixed-route transportation system that dispatches trips to riders who have made a direct request to the operator for pickup.
+<a name="drt"></a>**Demand-responsive transit (DRT)**: A non-fixed-route transportation system that dispatches trips to riders who have made a direct request to the operator for pickup.
 DR fleets are typically composed of passenger cars, vans, or small buses.

 **Disadvantaged Business Enterprise ([DBE](https://www.transportation.gov/civil-rights/disadvantaged-business-enterprise)) program**: Program administered by the U.S. Department of Transportation designed to level the playing field for individuals from historically socially or economically disadvantaged populations.
 Specifically, the DBE program requires that 10% of the budgets of federally funded projects are allocated toward businesses owned by women and people of color.

-**EMV**: Global standard for contactless payment cards and terminals.
+<a name="emv"></a>**EMV**: Global standard for contactless payment cards and terminals.
 EMV stands for Europay, Mastercard, and Visa, the three companies that originated the standard.

 **Encryption**: The process of converting information from a readable format into an indecipherable code such that it may only be viewed by authorized parties.

 **EPAY**: The State of California’s [Master Agreement] for procuring a [payment-processing service].
 Maintained by the Department of General Service ([DGS]), EPAY XXis openXX to all transit providers for upgrading payment processors for Cal-ITP.

-**Fare calculation software**: Back-office software that recognizes riders’ contactless payment methods and calculates the best fare for each trip based on distance traveled, reduced-fare eligibility, and number of trips completed per day/week/month (for [fare capping](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.xfnofkpcylak)).
+**Fare calculation software**: Back-office software that recognizes riders’ contactless payment methods and calculates the best fare for each trip based on distance traveled, reduced-fare eligibility, and number of trips completed per day/week/month (for [fare capping](#fare-capping).

-**Fare capping**: A fare policy that allows a rider to pay-as-you-go and limits the maximum amount a rider will pay to the cost of an unlimited-ride pass (daily, weekly, or monthly).
+<a name="fare-capping"></a>**Fare capping**: A fare policy that allows a rider to pay-as-you-go and limits the maximum amount a rider will pay to the cost of an unlimited-ride pass (daily, weekly, or monthly).
 Once a rider hits the price of that pass, they will no longer be charged for additional trips during that time period.

 **Fare payment method**: The media riders use to pay their transit fare.
 Fare payment methods can include cash, regional fare cards, bank cards (credit, debit, or prepaid), or smart devices.